abjer/sds2019/src/content/page/practical.md

 # Mandatory assignments

 There are three mandatory assignments.
+Two of three must be passed in order to be eligible for participating in the exam.
 The first must be handed-in individually.
-The two other must be handed-in as groups.
+The two other must be handed-in as groups where each group hands in the same copy.

 - Assignment 0: basic Python
 - Assignment 1: collecting and structuring data.